Office Computer Skills, Tips and Keyboard Shortcuts

 Filters and Sorting

-Filters and sorting are handy if you have a large dataset and need a faster way to find specific data when analysing your dataset.
+Filters and sorting are handy if you have a large dataset and specific data to analyse your dataset.

 Quick Access Toolbar

-Excel’s extensive array of functions and features (and those of the other Microsoft products) can be overwhelming.
+Excel’s extensive array of Formulas and Functions can be overwhelming.

 If you notice that you use the same commands frequently, you should use the QAT.